cuckoosandbox/cuckoo/docs/book/src/usage/api.rst

         harddisk, but keep $CUCKOO/storage/binaries as-is.
 (This feature is only available under Unix!)

+        In version 1.3 the cpuload entry was also added - the cpuload entry shows the CPU load for the past minute, the past 5 minutes, and the past 15 minutes, respectively.
+(This feature is only available under Unix!)

         **Diskspace directories**:
             * ``analyses`` - $CUCKOO/storage/analyses/
             * ``binaries`` - $CUCKOO/storage/binaries/